 But so is losing all your trading capital, failing as a forex trader, giving up, never to return to forex trading ever again.

-And reminiscing about the good ‘ol simpler days of being happy that N’Sync was performing in town.
+And reminiscing about the good ‘ol simpler days of being happy when there were only five TV channels to choose from.

 Boy, this sounds like a lot of work, doesn’t it?

 Heck ya it is, but doesn’t anything worth achieving require work?!?